The Ultimate Guide to Creating a Minimalist Travel Wardrobe

 Years ago, on my first girls’ weekend in the Hamptons, I made the mistake of packing at the last second and not taking into consideration the destination.

-I cut my packing so close to the train departure that I had to sprint over 15 crosstown blocks in a long maxi dress and sandals with my giant Longchamp duffle, only to make it onto the train right as the doors were closing (in fact they closed on the hem of my dress).
+I cut my packing so close to the train departure that I had to sprint over 15 crosstown blocks through the streets of NYC in a long maxi dress and sandals with my giant Longchamp duffle, only to make it onto the train right as the doors were closing (in fact they closed on the hem of my dress).

 When we arrived, all my besties had beachy chic color palettes, and I, the typical New Yorker amongst us, had packed almost all black everything.

 I stuck out like a sore thumb until my girlfriends promptly lent me some of their lighter pieces to mix and match with my black ones.

 After that, one of the first things I do is pick out a color palette for my destination (Instagram is a great tool for this).